Arthur-Sebastian/project-linkedring/README.md

-# project-linkedring
+# 21Z-EADS-TASK2-MILLER-ARTUR

-A university project kept for learning progress tracking.
+A second task for the EADS course, this time with a bi-directional ring as data structure.